-PROVED (“Productive Learning in Vocational Education”) was a two-year project from 01 September 2014 until 31 August 2016 performed in Finland, Germany, Greece and Lithuania.
+PROVED ( „Productive Learning in Vocational Education“) was a two-year project from 01 September 2014 until 31 August 2016 carried out in Finland, Germany, Greece and Lithuania.

-The main aim of PROVED was to contribute to a higher employment rate of youth and young adults, to reduce the rate of drop-outs of the vocational education system and in that way to fight poverty and social exclusion of young disadvantaged people.
+The main aim of PROVED was to promote a higher employment rate among youth and young adults, to reduce the rate of drop-outs of the vocational education system and in that way to fight poverty and social exclusion of young disadvantaged people.

-The project aim was the transfer of the principles of a successful educational approach called Productive Learning (in short “PL”) from the field of general education to the field of vocational education.
+The more strategic project aim was to transfer the principles of Productive Learning from the field of general education to that of vocational.

-The experiences of the successful VET systems in Finland and Germany and the innovative ideas of PL were the basis for the development of an attractive pedagogical program for young disadvantaged people between 16 and 33, offering more practical experience in real life working situations with reference to the personal interests and needs of the learning person.
+The experiences of the successful VET systems in Finland and Germany and the innovative ideas of PL were the basis for the development of an attractive pedagogical program for young disadvantaged people between 16 and 33, offering more practical experience in real life working situations while considering the specific needs and interests of the individual.
 With regard to the needs and demands of the VET systems in the countries involved, each vocational training institution involved developed, tested and implemented its own adapted PL concept.
-By that PROVED contributed to improve the VET systems in the participating countries.
+In doing so, PROVED significantly improved the VET systems in the participating countries.

-In Germany 92 secondary schools offer PL, more than 10.000 students who were at risk of drop-out of the school system participated so far.
-The majority left with a school certificate and with a clear vocational perspective.
-During the last years PL was also implemented in secondary schools in Finland and Lithuania.
+In Germany, 92 secondary schools offer PL, and more than 10.000 students who were at risk of dropping out of the school system participated so far.
+The majority left with a school certificate and with a clear vocational path forward.
+During the most recent years, PL was also implemented in secondary schools in Finland and Lithuania.

-The leading aspects for the concept development were the following principles of Productive Learning (see more details about PL in the attachment “What is Productive Learning (PL)?
-Productive Learning – Common understanding in PROVED”):
+The leading aspects for the concept development were the following principles of Productive Learning:

 - Learning in real life situations / learning-on-the-job